randy-rebucas/lingkod-ph/README-PAYMENT-SYSTEM.md

 ## 🎉 Status: PRODUCTION READY

 The Lingkod PH payment system has been fully implemented and is now production-ready.
-This comprehensive system supports subscription payments, booking payments, and payouts with robust security, monitoring, and error handling.
+This comprehensive system supports booking payments and payouts with robust security, monitoring, and error handling.

 ## 🚀 Quick Start